JohnsonpaulG/Credit-Card-Approval-Prediction/README.md

-# 💳 CredAI – Credit Card Approval Prediction
+# 💳 Credit Card Approval Prediction

 An intelligent Machine Learning based web application that predicts whether a credit card application is likely to be **Approved** or **Rejected** using applicant information.
 The project combines data preprocessing, machine learning, and a modern Flask web interface to simulate a real-world credit approval system.